ayunimatulf/IDAO2020_transformer_team/README.md

     - Note
       - sat_id not used to predict
     - Reuslt
-      - Sampe from prediction to real is little bit smaller than before
+      - Sampe from prediction to real is little bit smaller than before<br>
         ![alt text](pict/4a_IDAO2020_smape.png)
 6. <b>5_IDAO2020.ipynb</b>
     - Models